 The attention we pay to every single camper, and the systems we have in place to train and oversee our staff, allow us to ensure that every camper at Ramah feels safe and well taken-care of.

 “Thank you, once again, for giving our [daughter] a wonderful summer.
 She literally walked off the plane saying, “This was my best summer ever!”
 Special thanks to [all the] counselors… they really seem to have connected with the kids.
 There is nothing about your organization that is not professional, reliable, and well-run.
 Thank you very much for taking care of our kid!”
 Ramah parents Jessica and David N.

 The training of our counselors begins during the off-season, as we gather virtually in small and large groups to begin preparing our team for the responsibility of taking care of the children entrusted to our care.
 All Ramah staff arrive to camp a full week in advance of the campers for thorough training and orientation.
-Throughout the summer, our bunk counselors time set aside every day for additional training and workshops.
+Throughout the summer, our bunk counselors have regular time set aside for additional training and workshops.
 These training sessions are personally overseen by our CEO Rabbi Gelb and other members of our senior staff.

 To train and support our bunk counselors, who are wonderful role models to our campers, each edah (division/age-group) at camp has a Rosh Edah (Division Head) and a yoetzet – an adult attached to that edah.
 The yoatzot embed in their edah, spending the whole day with those campers and counselors.
 In this way, our yoatzot get to know each of our campers, and they bring their experienced, adult eye to everything that happens in camp.
 This is critical to ensuring that we are delivering the highest level of care to each camper.

 “Ramah has been a part of our family’s life for ten summers, and our children have made life long friends and learned valuable Jewish middot (values) along the way.”
 Robert Pitkofsky